ArchipelagoMW/Archipelago/docs/api.md

 Items are all things that can "drop" for your game.
 This may be RPG items like weapons, could as well be technologies you normally research in a research tree.

+Each item has a `name`, an `id` (can be known as "code"), and a classification.
+The most important classification is `progression` (formerly advancement).
-Each item has a `name`, an `id` (can be known as "code"), and an `advancement` flag.
-An advancement item is an item which a player may require to advance in their world.
-Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.
+Progression items are items which a player may require to progress in their world.
+Progression items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.

 Special items with ID `None` can mark events (read below).

+Other classifications include
+* filler: a regular item or trash item
+* useful: generally quite useful, but not required for anything logical
+* trap: negative impact on the player
+* skip_balancing: add to progression to skip balancing; e.g. currency or tokens

 ### Events